 - A patient’s own expectations for recovery play a large role in whether or not they get better.

 What does this all mean for cutting the time and financial costs in the treatment of low back pain?
 The current best evidence for treatment of low back pain de-emphasizes identifying the anatomic structures that MAY be causing symptoms and focuses instead on grouping patients into categories of treatment for which they are MOST LIKELY to benefit based on symptoms and clinical examination.6, 7 This helps to make treatment more efficient, saving both time and money.
-In fact, in a study examining the total healthcare costs over the course of an acute case of low back pain, patients receiving care adherent to these guidelines saved an average of $1374.39 compared to those receiving non-adherent care.5 The recommended groupings of treatment are:
+In fact, in a study examining the total healthcare costs over the course of an acute case of low back pain, patients receiving care adherent to these guidelines saved an average of $1374.39 compared to those receiving non-adherent care.5

 As with any medical or physical therapy treatment, not everyone is or should be treated exactly the same way.
 This is due to individual differences in initial presentation of symptoms as well as the way those symptoms and clinical signs change over time.
 As a result, it is very common for patients to move from one category to another as they move through their episode of care.